 Health Professionals Sometimes Get it Wrong

 Some health professionals are incredible when it comes to breastfeeding support.
-But others are uneducated and give incorrect advice, which can ultimately lead to women’s breastfeeding journeys ending prematurely.
-I find this incredibly sad but I know it’s a fact.
+But others are not educated on the subject and give incorrect advice, which can ultimately lead to women’s breastfeeding journeys ending prematurely.

 Extended Breastfeeding Offended My Greatest Champions

-Some people I expected to fully support my pro-breastfeeding-beyond-6-months choice (based on their initial stance), have been nigh-on outraged that we’re still going strong.
-It’s sometimes hurtful and always ignorant, in my opinion.
+Some people I expected to fully support my pro-breastfeeding-beyond-6-months choice (based on their initial stance), were nigh-on outraged that we continued going strong.

 Which brings us nicely on to:

 Some Babies Are Averse to Weaning (Onto Food)

 Breastfeeding is to (some) babies as cake is to (some) mummies.
 Or, in other words, they can’t seem to regulate themselves.
 In the same way that we sleep-deprived zombies subsist on caffeine (minimal – we’re breastfeeding) and sugar (maximal – we’re breastfeeding), our babies (mine at least) would exist solely on mummy’s nectar if allowed to do so.

 We took taken the baby led weaning approach and tried to remain relaxed, but it’s tough when your baby won’t eat!